meshstyles/asukabot/README.md

 Invite the bot: http://bit.ly/inviteASUKA

-Just be warned some of the commands can be perceived as offensive but are meant as such so please be warned and don't read any further
+Just be warned some of the commands can be perceived as offensive but aren't meant as such so please be warned and don't read any further

 https://sites.google.com/view/meshdev/discord-bots/asuka-bot